Earthquakes can and do happen in Victoria. Earthquakes occur due to the build up of stress in rocks along fault planes in the region.

 Learn about earthquakes in Victoria

 Find out what to do and how to stay safe when an earthquake occurs.
-Head to the Earthquake - Take action and stay safe page.
+Visit the Earthquake - How to stay safe page.

 What is an earthquake?

 An earthquake is the shaking and vibration at the surface of the Earth caused by underground movement along a fault plane, or by volcanic activity.

 Unlike other countries such as Japan, New Zealand and Indonesia, Australia does not lie in close proximity to a tectonic plate boundary where large earthquakes can occur.
 However, communities in Australia can still experience damaging and deadly earthquakes.

 The most destructive earthquake to affect Australia in recent times was the Newcastle earthquake in 1989, which killed 13 people and injured 160.

 We've put together some important information that can help you learn more about earthquakes, including what to do before, during and after one.
 Click on the links below to find out more:

 Earthquake notifications are provided by Geoscience Australia, who analyse and reports on earthquakes within Australia and internationally.